br492133/Survivor/README.md

 In the current professional setting, teams are purpose built, meaning they are not created simply for the sake of being.
 This specific purpose may present itself in a way that inherently defines success differently for the team and the individual members of the team (Brown et al., 2016).
 Teams are also typically brought together in an Ad hoc fashion (Stone et al., 2010) and composed of multidisciplinary or transdisciplinary elements (Flowers et al., 2000).
 The transdisciplinary nature of these teams means that they already come at problems, and even teamwork, from different vantage points (Zeigler, 1990).
 This complicates attempts to maintain a singular focus on team objectives, particularly because interests and goals may not be aligned at the disciplinary level, let alone the individual level (Garrett-Jones et al., 2005). <br>

 The rift that often misaligns team and individual goals is further exacerbated by the existence of individual rewards that are extraneous, or at least tangential to, the overall team goal.
 These include individual rewards like personal recognition for contributions, a promotion going to the highest performing member of the team, or a follow-on research grant.
 Individuals competing for individual goals beyond the larger team goal can have an impact on overall team success.<br>
+>>>>>> chesk this might ditch or expand
+The competitive construct within the Survivor model pits 20 contestants against one another in a winner-take-all contest for $1,000,000.
+Players begin on a randomly assigned Ad hoc team and compete against the other team in a series of ‘challenges’.
+The losing team sends one individual home.
+Gameplay continues in this fashion until the two teams ‘merge’ into one tribe and the individual phase of the competition begins.
+The game then continues as a series of individual contests where one person is eliminated until the Final 4 contestants compete for overall victory in the final episode.